maxthraxx/WFGY/OS/BlahBlahBlah/README.md

-> 🤖 Yes, you clicked the Reddit ad — and yep, this is the tool you were hoping it was.
+> 🤖 Yes, you clicked the Reddit ad — this is the first TXT OS app.
+Prefer to explore the full repo?
+[Start here](https://github.com/onestardao/WFGY).

 <!-- ───────────────────────────────────────────────